 Matt 7:21-23 Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
 Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!

-The foolish virgins had no righteousness to shine when the Bridegroom came.
+The foolish virgins had never obeyed His words to have oil and shine when the Bridegroom comes.
 They can call Lord, Lord but Christ will declare that He never knew them because they practice iniquity.

 Watch therefore …